 Can this procedure be performed on the NHS?

 The removal of moles and skin-tags is not available in the NHS for most patients since the procedure is considered purely cosmetic.
 Only moles and skin-tags which have suspicious features or are likely to be cancerous are removed under the national health system in the UK.
 If you have any concerns regarding your moles then it is important to get it checked out by a doctor immediately, particularly if you notice any changes in shape, size, border or colour.

 There is no risk of skin cancer in moles that are removed by shave excision for cosmetic purposes.
 If, during your examination one or more of your moles are found to be suspicious, the doctor will advise you on further management.
 You will be offered to have it removed with a full excision on the day and the mole be sent for analysis (histology) or alternatively the doctor can write and ask your GP to refer you for the procedure on the NHS, if you prefer.

 Having a mole removed can be a bit daunting for many patients, but there really isn’t anything to worry about as the procedure is very quick and the majority of patients are delighted with the final result.

-All you need to do is to pickup the phone and Contact Us to book an appointment with our doctor.
-Then on the day of your visit you will have a consultation with the doctor who will be able to examine your moles for you, explain the procedure in detail and discuss all the potential side-effects and results with you.
+On the day of your visit you will have a consultation with the doctor who will be able to examine your moles for you, explain the procedure in detail and discuss all the potential side-effects and results with you.
 Then, if you are happy to go ahead the procedure you simply have a quick injection of local anaesthetic to numb the area and our doctor will perform the excision.
 You will typically be walking out of the clinic within 20-30 minutes and will leave with an aftercare advice sheet to give you advice on how to look after your wound until it heals, but if you have any questions following treatment then you can always phone the clinic for advice.

 How much does it cost?